Tuxler VPN Review 2025

 Like any VPN, Tuxler claims to offer better online privacy by encrypting your traffic and changing your IP address to one of its over 300,000 residential IPs.

 Tuxler VPN does not limit the bandwidth of its free users, unlike the best free VPNs we’ve tested.
 That means you can browse, download, and stream to your heart’s content.
-The free version limits your connection to one device at a time and offers slightly slower speeds than the premium version, though, but those are minor inconveniences.
-So what’s the real catch?
+The free tier restricts you to a single device connection and delivers reduced speeds compared to premium accounts — minor trade-offs on paper.
+However, things get more complicated.

 Tuxler Free VPN Is Not as Awesome as It Sounds

-If it sounds impossible for a free VPN to maintain VPN servers with hundreds of thousands of IP addresses, that’s because it is.
-Tuxler operates VPN servers in only the five data-center locations mentioned above.
-For reference, when we tested HotSpot Shield’s VPN, we could choose from data centers in 125 locations.
-The pool of 300,000 IP addresses actually comes from its users.
+The idea of a free VPN maintaining hundreds of thousands of IP addresses across global servers seems financially impossible, because it is.
+Tuxler actually operates traditional VPN infrastructure in just those five data center locations we mentioned.
+For context, when we tested HotSpot Shield’s VPN, we could choose from data centers in over 115 locations.
+So where do those residential IPs come from?
+They come from users like you.

 If you’ve already used Tuxler VPN and unknowingly gave your IP address to someone else, we highly suggest you change your IP address as soon as possible.
 Thankfully, you can change the actual IP address of your computer.
 This changes your hardware settings to give you a new IP address which is a lot different than hiding your IP address with a VPN.

-There is a way to keep your IP address out of Tuxler’s pool but still gain access to its network, and that is by paying $7.99 per month for the premium version.
-The free version may not be safe, but can the premium version redeem Tuxler?
+You can keep your IP address out of Tuxler’s pool but still gain access to its network by paying $7.99 per month for the premium version.
+The free version clearly poses serious security risks, but can the paid tier salvage Tuxler’s reputation?

 Free Isn’t Always Secure